 “Walk in the Spirit, and you shall not fulfill the lust of the flesh” (Gal 5:16).
 What does walking in the Spirit mean?
 What are the lust of the flesh?
 Lust of the flesh consist of more than sexual immorality.
 Works of the flesh include jealousy, rage, divisiveness, drunkenness, wild partying, and more (Rom 13:13–14, Gal 5:19–21).
 Walking the Spirit is the way of escape.
 There is always a way to escape from temptation (1 Cor 10:13).
-Through Christ, you can be set free.
-The Scriptures says, “For in that He Himself has suffered, being tempted, He is able to aid those who are tempted” (Heb 2:18).
+Christ can set the sinner free.
+The Scriptures affirm, “For in that He Himself has suffered, being tempted, He is able to aid those who are tempted” (Heb 2:18).

-Take up your cross daily to follow these words of Christ with your faith, and you will overcome your temptations (Luke 9:23).
-The Truth can also help you overcome stress and anxiety that often keep believers from doing God’s Will.
-Faith and love are prerequisites to changing the mind and the heart.
+Take up your cross daily to follow the words of Christ by faith, and you will overcome your temptations (Luke 9:23).
+The love for Christ compels believers to die with Christ (2 Cor 5:14–15).
 Those who love Christ keep His commands — all of them (Matt 28:19, John 14:21–24, 1 John 5:3).
-The love for Christ compels believers to die with Christ (2 Cor 5:14–15).

 This all requires a faith and love that is obedient to the Gospel of Jesus Christ starting with the death, burial, and resurrection of Christ (Rom 6:17).
 The death, burial, and resurrection of Jesus Christ is the Gospel that saves believers (1 Cor 15:1–4).
-Believers must obey this Gospel to be saved (2 Thess 1:7–9).
+For Christ to save, believers must obey this Gospel (2 Thess 1:7–9).
 Christ’s Spirit teaches through the Scriptures that each professing believer must die with Christ repenting of their sins, be buried with Christ by baptism in His name, and be raised with Christ into the newness of life (Rom 6:1–7, Col 2:11–13).
-This is when a believer is raised with Christ being saved by God’s grace (Eph 2:4–6).
+This is when God raises the believer with Christ being saved by God’s grace (Eph 2:4–6).
 Only after this can someone put to death sin (Col 3:1–5).
 Having conformed to the death, burial, and resurrection of Christ, let us ask questions to apply the Scriptures about overcoming habitual sins and additions with Christ (i.e. Rom 6:21).

 (1) See what separates you from God.

-- What behavior is separating you from God?
+- Is your behavior separating you from God?

 - How do you feel about allowing sin to live in you and rule over you?